dajiaji/i-d-cose-cose-key-jwk-hpke-kem/draft-ajitomi-cose-key-jwk-hpke.md

 {::boilerplate bcp14-tagged}

-# Common Key Parameter for HPKE KEM
+# Common Key Parameter for HPKE Key Configuration

-The KEM key configuration information is defined as a common key parameter of JWK and COSE_Key.
+The HPKE key configuration information is defined as a common key parameter of JWK and COSE_Key.
 The parameter can be specified in the key that can be used for key derivation.
-In addition, the handling of existing common key parameters is also defined.
+In addition, the handling of existing key parameters is also defined.

 ## JWK Parameter

-The KEM key configuration parameter for JWK is defined as follows:
+### "hkc" (HPKE Key Configuration) Parameter

+The "hkc" (KPKE key configuration) parameter identifies the KEM for the recipient key and the set of KDF and AEAD algorithms supported by the recipient.
-- "hkc" (HPKE Key Configuration): The parameter MUST contain the object consisting of the following three attributes.
+It MUST contain the object consisting of the following three attributes.
 A JWK used for HPKE KEM MUST have this parameter.

 - "kem": The HPKE KEM identifier, which is a two-byte value registered in the IANA HPKE registry.
 - "kdfs": The array of the HPKE KDF identifiers supported by the recipient.
 The KDF identifier is also a two-byte value registered in the IANA HPKE registry.
 - "aeads": The array of the HPKE AEAD identifiers supported by the recipient.
 The AEAD identifier is also a two-byte value registered in the IANA HPKE registry.

+### Restrictions on the Use of Existing Key Parameters

-The restrictions on the use of existing common key parameters in a JWK for the HPKE KEM are as follows:
+The restrictions on the use of existing common key parameters in a JWK for HPKE KEM are as follows:

 - "alg": The parameter MUST be one of the following values if specified.
 If omitted, it MUST be treated as "HPKE-v1-Base".
     - "HPKE-v1-Base"